surya20000/MCC-Full-Stack-Developer/README.md

 also sent to the admin confirming all the mails was sent successfully!! the technology that I used to implement this working is

-- *Mysql:-* For storing the data in the database in forms of table.
+- *Mysql:-* For storing the data and schedules in the database .
 - *Node.js:-* For the api building and the backend tasks.
 - *Express.js:-*  For the initializing the server for the backend.
 - *S.M.T.P:-* For sending mails to the employees.